“Doing great work in a great place to work“

 - Any areas where particular care or sensitivity is required.

 The line manager or supervisor of the new member of staff is responsible for managing the probation period, and for reviewing their performance.
 Progress reviews should take place frequently during the first month, and monthly thereafter if progress is satisfactory.
 Time will need to be dedicated to these probation review meetings, at a time that is convenient for both parties and where the meeting can be carried out without disruptions.
-In light of the current Covid-19 pandemic and subsequent working arrangements, it may be necessary for the review meetings to take place remotely, e.g. via Teams or Zoom.
+It is possible that review meetings may need to take place remotely, e.g. via MS Teams or Zoom.
+If all parties are comfortable with this arrangement then this is acceptable.

 When conducting probation review meetings, it is important that both the manager and the employee are provided with an opportunity to raise anything they wish to discuss.
 The manager will need to assess whether the individual is meeting expectations (and if not, provide specific, evidence-based examples with targets for moving forwards).
 The meetings are also an opportunity for the new staff member to put forward their comments or raise any concerns.
 The employee may for example want to discuss a particular training course they would find helpful to attend.